yusufklncc/winisoutil/README.md

 ## 🛠️ Configuration Files

-- **`languages.ps1`**: Contains all the text used in the interface in both Turkish and English.
+- **`src\languages.ps1`**: Contains all the text used in the interface in both Turkish and English.
 You can edit this file to add a new language.
-- **`tweak-definitions.ps1`**: Contains all the tweaks listed in the "Registry Settings" menu.
+- **`src\tweaks.ps1`**: Contains all the tweaks listed in the "Registry" menu.
 You can edit this file to add a new registry tweak or modify an existing one.
+- **`src\components.ps1`**: Contains all the components listed in the "Components and Services" menu.
+You can edit this file to add a new components, services or delete an existing one.
+- **`src\features.ps1`**: Contains all the features listed in the "Windows Features" menu.
+You can edit this file to add a new features or delete an existing one.
+- **`src\app-exclusion-list.ps1`**: Contains all the excluded apps in the "Remove Windows Apps" menu.
+You can edit this file to add a new apps for excluding them from listing or remove for list them again.

 ## 🤝 Contributing